logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-10-wpf-extensibility/scenario/wpf-extensibility-solution/creating-an-extension/_index.md

         This method is invoked initially when the WPF agent is loaded.

-        **Tip:** Based on your specific requirements, you may need to implement more code in this method, such as registering handling, etc.
+{{<tip>}} Based on your specific requirements, you may need to implement more code in this method, such as registering handling, etc.

         Enter the code for the method below: